Book

 You will find Fuglø's works of art all around the hotel.
 54 rooms on the bottom floor in the main building are decorated with Fuglø's sheep art.
 The sheep are all unique in different shapes and made with special knitting patterns.
 Fuglø has also painted all of the rooms in our Annex with runes accompanied by Faroese plants, butterflies, bird eggs and stones.
 In the stairway to the hotel restaurant, you will find the great installation art 'Nation Building', also created by Fuglø.

-Faroese artist Ragnhild Hjalmarsdóttir Højgaard is currently decorating our brand new executive suites with her fascinating artwork made from sheep's wool.
+Faroese artist Ragnhild Hjalmarsdóttir Højgaard has decorated all of our 11 executive suites with 44 artworks made from Faroese sheep's wool.

 Højgaard works in the intersection between art and design.
 Her work evolves around concept development and surface design in a broad sense.
 Both on a larger architectual scale, within interior design and creating artwork.

 She uses Faroese sheep's wool as the main and only material in her artwork at Hotel Føroyar.
-Raw wool, which she herself handles from when the wool has been cut of the sheep until it is ready to be transformed into this fine piece of art.
+Raw wool, which she herself handles from when the wool has been cut of the sheep until it is ready to be transformed into these fine pieces of art.

 Tróndur Patursson (1944)